-The Company subleases certain office and laboratory space under a non-cancelable operating lease expiring in January 2025 for the initial leased space and December 2022 for expansion space leased pursuant to an amendment to the lease agreement entered into in August 2018, with an option to extend for the entire premises through the expiration of the initial terms of the master lease.
-The sub-lease is subject to charges for common area maintenance and other costs, and base rent is subject to an annual increase in 3% of each subsequent year.
-The sublease did not commence until January 15, 2018, therefore there was no rent expense for the years ended December 31, 2017 and 2016.
-For the year ended December 31, 2018, the Company recorded approximately \$1.5 million in rent expense.
+The Company subleases certain office and laboratory space under a non-cancelable operating lease expiring in January 2025 for the initial leased space and December 2022 for expansion space leased pursuant to an amendment to the lease agreement entered into in August 2018.
+The sublease agreement included options to extend for the entire premises through October 2028.
+The options to extend must be exercised prior to the termination of the original lease agreement.
+The period covered by the options was not included in the non-cancellable lease term as it not was not determined to be reasonably certain to be executed.
+The lease agreement also includes a one-time termination option for the expansion space only whereby the Company can terminate the lease with advance written notice.
+The termination option was not determined to be reasonably certain to be executed.
+The lease is subject to charges for common area maintenance and other costs, and base rent is subject to an annual 3% increase each subsequent year.
+Costs determined to be variable and not based on an index or rate were not included in the measurement of the operating lease liabilities.